 Why Work with Our Car Accident Lawyers

-Car accidents are common, and suffering serious injuries and damages is a reason to call an experienced motor vehicle accident attorney.
+Car accidents are common, and suffering serious injuries and damages is a reason to call an experienced team of car accident lawyers.
 When you work with the firm of McPhillips Shinbaum, LLP, you can take comfort in the fact that:

 - Our law firm has been practicing for more than 39 years;